Office Phone: (203) 377-3133

 Father Marcello has also served as secretary of the Presbyteral Council of the Diocese of Bridgeport, on the formation faculty of the diocese’s Permanent Diaconate Formation Program, as one of the diocese’s Assistant Vocation Directors, and also as Vice Chancellor of the Diocese of Bridgeport.

 In July of 2017, Bishop Caggiano appointed Father Marcello to serve also as Vicar for Clergy of the Diocese of Bridgeport, while continuing to serve as our Pastor.
-In this capacity, Father Marcello works closely with the Bishop, the Vicar General, and the diocesan Council of Deans on matters related to the ministerial assignments, fraternal support, and ongoing formation of the priests and deacons of the diocese.
+In this capacity, Father Marcello has worked with the Bishop, the Vicar General, and the diocesan Council of Deans on matters related to the ministerial assignments, fraternal support, and ongoing formation of the priests and deacons of the diocese.

 Father Marcello’s parents, Joseph and Ellen Marcello, live in Monroe, and his sister Lisa, his brother-in-law James, and his two nieces live in Trumbull.

 Father Luke P. Suarez, our Parochial Vicar, is the fifth of 10 children, six boys and four girls, born to Mario and Teresa Clavin Suarez.
 His father immigrated to this country from Cuba; his mother, who is of Irish-German extraction, comes from New Rochelle, NY.
 Father’s brothers and sisters live along the East Coast, from North Carolina to upstate New York, and his parents currently live in northern Virginia.